void-linux/xbps/README.md

 ## XBPS

-The X Binary Package System (in short XBPS) is a **system** binary package system **designed and implemented from scratch**.
+The X Binary Package System (in short XBPS) is a binary package system **designed and implemented from scratch**.
 Its goal is to be fast, easy to use, bug-free, featureful and portable as much as possible.

 The XBPS code is totally **compatible with POSIX/SUSv2/C99 standards**, and released with a **Simplified BSD license (2 clause)**.
 There is a well documented API provided by the XBPS Library that is the basis for its frontends to handle binary packages and repositories.
 Some highlights: